nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.20.
 Remove a Tag from a Task : `untag`

-Removes a tag or multiple tags from an existing task.
+Removes a tag or multiple tags from an existing task. <br>
 Format: `untag INDEX TAG...`

 > * If the tag already does not exist, the command will notify you and do nothing.